 The solar street light is a lighting system powered by electricity from batteries, which are charged with the use of solar panels.
 The solar panel consists of crystalline cells.
 The charge controller ensures the safety of the system, avoiding overcharging or discharging the battery.
 ST43 solar streetlights work as a result of the photovoltaic effect.

 Solar panels are full of solar cells, which collect solar energy and convert it to DC electricity directly.
 Then the rechargeable batteries store the electricity during the daytime.
 After that, the batteries power the solar light when it comes to dark or at night.
-However, the converting rate depends on sunlight intensity and weather conditions.
+However, the conversion rate depends on sunlight intensity and weather conditions.
 If it is cloudy, lacking solar energy will decline the charged rate of batteries and cause shorter lighting hours.

 There are three functions of the Smart-Unit remote controller, dimming, timer, and motion sensing.